nglviewer/nglview/DEVELOPMENT.md

 # install nodejs
 # conda install -c javascript nodejs

+# if you want to update ngl code
+# cp /dir/to/ngl/dist/ngl.js js/src/

+# build
 python setup.py build --npm

+# then python setup.py install or pip install -e . # development

 # you can install `watch` to autobuild if the js source code is changed.
 npm install watch -g